digitalctrlv/digitalctrlv/README.md

-# Hi 👋 Some information about my education, skills and interests ☕
+# Hi 👋 I'm Anouk
+## Here is some information about my education, skills and interests ☕

 ![Screenshot](screenshot-3107v2.png)